DavisLaboratory/maph/README.md

 The neighbourhood analysis aims to highlight proteins and/or complexes that may not necessarily have been measured in the experiment itself but is surrounded by proteins and complexes that have been measured, making it a node of interest.
 To accomplish this, first an experiment must be mapped to the network, next a neighbourhood is generated around every protein and complex in the network.
 The number of direct neighbours to be traversed (and included in the neighbourhood) can be set by the user (henceforth referred to as the neighbourhood size), *Howveer, currently the only neighbourhood size available is 4*.
 Certain edges are not traversed such as edges leaving small molecules (such as ATP (adenosine triphosphate), which is involved in hundreds of reactions) as well as component edges (which point to all the subcomponents of a complex) to avoid irrelevant reactions being included in the neighbourhood.
 Once a neighbourhood is generated, four measurements are taken.
 The first is the number of entities in the neighbourhood that have a received a mapping from the data, second is the number of UniProt ids in the neighbourhood that have received a mapping from the data.
 Third is the average support score (explained in detail in the manuscript in Chapter 3) per neighbourhood and finally, the fourth measurement is the sum of support scores per neighbourhood.

 Pre-calculated distributions have been calculated for each neighbourhood of varying experimental sizes against which you can compare your mapped data.
-As explained above, qPhos is a database holding 137 different phosphoproteomic experiments across 554 different human experimental conditions, while a database of mouse phosphoproteomics was developed in-house containing 33 experiments accross 680 different mouse experimental conditions. **Currently all provided pre-calulated distributions are to a neighbourhood traversal depth of 4**
+As explained above, qPhos is a database holding 137 different phosphoproteomic experiments across 554 different human experimental conditions, while a database of mouse phosphoproteomics was developed in-house containing 33 experiments accross 680 different mouse experimental conditions.

 Several empirical null distributions were pre-generated in order to calculate statistical significance of each neighbourhood in each of the four categories outined above.
 These distributions were generated for each species over a range of experiment sizes (1000 unique UniProt ids, 2000 unique UniProt ids, and 6000 unique UniProt ids), allowing the user to pick the distribution closest to their experiment size when performing the neighbourhood analysis.
 (You can see the number of unique UniProt ids that mapped from your data in the mapping report generated when data is initally mapped to guide you choice in distribution size)